priyanshkedia04/Face-Detection-and-Recognition/README.md

 * Recognize faces with OpenCV

-* Rcognize faces in video streams
+* Recognize faces in video streams

 ## Help